Pros and Cons of Online Degree Programs

 - Fewer courses of study: Not all subjects are suited to online study, if available at all.
 Students studying medicine, sculpture, or the culinary arts, for example, often need hands-on experience to master their subjects.
 If you need various apprenticeships, residencies, or in-person trainings to stand out in your field, an online degree program is probably not for you.

 - Less face-to-face interaction: Some students in online classes feel less accountable because a teacher isn’t physically there to call on them during class.
 Self-motivated students don’t have to worry, however.
 They realize they aren’t in the class alone.
 First of all, your professor and classmates will all be logging on to access class materials.
-You will communicate via email, chat, videoconferences, and telephone calls.
+You will communicate via email, chat, videoconference, and telephone call.
 If you happen to live near an associated brick-and-mortar campus, you can meet up with your peers for study sessions or drop by your professor’s office hours.

 - No instant feedback: In a classroom, a professor asks questions, calls on students, and responds to their comments and concerns.
 The professor of your online course isn’t necessarily available when you are.
 If you don’t understand something, it’s up to you to email the professor and wait for a response.
 This frustrates some students, but others aren’t held back any more than they would be in a traditional classroom.
 They know that their professors aren’t their only resources.
 They have the internet, a dictionary, a textbook, and their classmates’ phone numbers or email addresses at their disposal.